IDAES/idaes-pse/docs/apps/matopt.rst

 MatOpt : Materials Design via Mathematical Optimization
 =======================================================

-The MatOpt (Materials Design via Mathematical Optimization) module provides simple tools for creating Pyomo model objects for nanomaterial optimization-based design problems.
+The MatOpt (Materials Design via Mathematical Optimization) module provides simple tools for creating Pyomo model objects for optimization-based nanomaterials design.
 MatOpt can be used to design crystalline nanostructured materials, including but not limited to particles, surfaces, and periodic bulk structures.

 The main goals of this package are as follows: